Kitware/CMake/Help/prop_dir/COMPILE_DEFINITIONS.rst

 CMake will automatically drop some definitions that are not supported by the native build tool.

+.. versionadded:: 3.26
+  Any leading ``-D`` on an item will be removed.

 .. include:: /include/COMPILE_DEFINITIONS_DISCLAIMER.txt

 Contents of ``COMPILE_DEFINITIONS`` may use "generator expressions" with